ISG-ICS/cloudberry/docs/documentation.md

 ```
 {% endraw %}

-* Go to `http://localhost:19001/ `.
-Copy and paste all the queries from the last step and click **run** with the default settings **SQL++** to ingest data into AsterixDB.
-After that, you should see **Success: Query Complete** in the output.
+* Go to the AsterixDB web interface (`http://localhost:19001/` in the docker case).
+Copy and paste the `ingestPopulation.sqlpp` content into the web page and execute the query.
+You should see **Success: Query Complete** in the output.
-* Now that you have finished setting up the backend.
-Run cloudberry
+* Run cloudberry

 ```
 sbt "project neo" "run"